 Many traffic ticket citations are infractions.
 These are not misdemeanor criminal offenses, such as DUI or suspended license violations.
 You cannot be sentenced to jail for an infraction.
 However, there are still many possible adverse consequences.
 If you are convicted of a traffic violation you will have to pay a fine.
 Some offenses carry fines of nearly $1,000.
 You may also be assessed points on your driving record for moving violations, such as speeding, running a red light, making an unsafe lane change, etc. Some violations result in one point.
 Other, more serious violations may result in two points.
 If you receive too many points on your driving record within a certain period of time your driver's license will be suspended by DMV.

 Berglund Law Office, P.C.. represents individuals who have received traffic citations and are ordered to appear in traffic court.
 If you have received a traffic ticket do not simply ignore it and hope that it goes away.
-If you do not respond by the date written on the ticket, the Court will notify the DMV and your driver's license will be suspended.
-You will then have an additional charge of "Failure to Appear" added to the ticket.
+If you do not respond by the date written on the ticket, the Court will notify the DMV and your driver's license may be suspended.
+You will then have an additional charge of "Failure to Appear" added to the ticket and an additional fine.
 Call us today at (877) 667-1205 or submit our CONTACT form if you have received a traffic ticket.
 Let our traffic law firm go to court and fight your ticket.

 COMMON TRAFFIC VIOLATIONS